 A supporter of Birmingham City and Warwickshire CCC, Steve was one of founders of the seminal football fanzine Off The Ball, and was a leading member of the Football Supporters Association from 1989-96.

-He is an active member of the Friends of Moseley Road Baths and is currently writing a centenary history of the Grade II* building.
+He is an active member of the Friends of Moseley Road Baths and author of a centenary history of the Grade II* building, Pools of Memory - A History of Moseley Road Baths.
 He is also undertaking a photographic survey of Birmingham, West Bromwich and Solihull's entire stock of sports grounds and buildings as part of the creation of a wider archive of this aspect of the city's sporting heritage.

 Dr Ian Gordon

 Ian Gordon, co-author of Great Lengths, is a former competitive swimmer, water polo player and lifeguard and a GP in Bournemouth.
 He has served as team doctor to the Great Britain swimming team since 1993 and as Head of Medical Services for the Amateur Swimming Association since 2005.
 He is also a vice president of Worthing Swimming Club, which he joined as a nine year old in 1963, and a life member of the Bournemouth Dolphins SC.
 Great Lengths reflects more than 25 years of research into historic swimming pools, during which Ian has built up one of the most comprehensive archives in the country.

 Hugh Hornby studied Modern History at Oxford University, spent six years as curator of the National Football Museum in Preston and has been a regular contributor to the Lancashire Evening Post and Lancashire Life .
 He is the author of two Played in Britain titles: Uppies and Downies (2008) and Bowled Over (2015).
 When not travelling around Britain to watch traditional football games or his beloved Preston North End, Hugh is often to be found at St Michael's Bowling Club, where he is captain, secretary and greenkeeper.
 He is also secretary of the North Lancashire and Fylde Crown County Bowling Association.